atzel-ov/LinearSystemsProject/README.md

 Designing a Full-State-Feedback controller using pole placement and the Linear Quadratic Regulator method for optimization.
 Designing a Luenberger state observer with pole placement.
 Combining the above to design a full state feedback controller based on observer.

+->linear_system_project.m :
+Contains the main script for getting the simulations.

+->ssmodel1.m :
+Contains the time response of the state of the system for the different inputs we use and for the full-state-feedback controller.

+->ssmodel2.m :
+Contains the dynamics of the estimation error.

+->ssmodel3.m :
+Contains both the dynamics of the longitudinal motion and the dynamics of the state estimator.